Devils associate coach Andrew Brunette charged with DUI

-Brunette was pulled over in the Deerfield Beach area, north of Fort Lauderdale, according to Broward County jail records.
-He was also charged with two counts of disobeying a stop or yield sign.
-Brunette posted a $500 bond and was expected to be released later Wednesday.
+Brunette, 49, was pulled over just blocks from the ocean in the Deerfield Beach area, north of Fort Lauderdale, according to a Broward Sheriff’s Office arrest report.
+He was charged with one count of driving under the influence and two counts of disobeying a stop or yield sign.
+Brunette was released later Wednesday on $500 bond.

-The Devils said in a statement that they were aware of Brunette’s arrest and were gathering additional information.
+The Devils said in a statement that the team was aware of Brunette’s arrest and gathering additional information.

+According to the arrest report, a deputy was in the process of giving Brunette’s illegally parked golf cart a ticket around midnight when Brunette walked out of a nearby bar and told the deputy he was about to leave.
+The deputy said Brunette seemed unsteady on his feet and slurred his speech, and when he was joined by his wife, the deputy said he overheard the wife tell Brunette not to drive while the deputy was there.

+The deputy remained in the area and reported watching the couple drive away about 17 minutes later, according to the report.
+The deputy said he watched the golf cart run two stop signs before pulling Brunette over on a residential street about a mile away from his home.
+According to the report, Brunette had difficulty following instructions during a field sobriety test before eventually quitting and asking for an attorney.
+He also declined to take a breathe test to measure his blood-alcohol level, officials said.

 Brunette is in his first season as associate coach of the Devils.
 He was interim coach of the Florida Panthers last season after taking over when Joel Quenneville resigned for his connection to a 2010 Chicago Blackhawks sexual abuse scandal.